deltachat/deltachat-pages/cs/help.md

-The best way to ensure every message is encrypted, and metadata deleted as quickly as possible is creating a verified group and turning on self-destructing messages.
+The best way to ensure every message is encrypted, and metadata deleted as quickly as possible is creating a verified group and turning on disappearing messages.

 Verified groups are always encrypted and protected against [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 Metadata can't be encrypted, as the server needs to know where to deliver your messages.
-But turning on "self-destructing messages" deletes the messages on the server after they were delivered.
+But turning on "disappearing messages" deletes the messages on the server after they were delivered.

 If you need the messages on your device, but not on the server, you can also